Table of Contents

 - Milwaukee Zoo — This large-scale zoo is home to more than 3,300 animals.
 You have to check out one of the largest zoo-born groups of bonobos, an endangered species of great ape.

 - First Stage Children’s Theater — Kids in Milwaukee are encouraged to use their creativity and imagination through theater.
-First Stage is a nationally acclaimed theater company that is the second largest in Milwaukee.
+First Stage is a nationally acclaimed theater company.
+It’s the second largest in Milwaukee.
 Whether your kids want to act or just sit back and watch, they will certainly learn something in the process.

-- Wisconsin State Fair — Bring the summer to a close by attending the state fair located in West Allis, a suburb of Milwaukee.
+- Betty Brinn Children’s Museum– interactive displays and hands-on fun Wisconsin State Fair — Bring the summer to a close by attending the state fair located in West Allis, a suburb of Milwaukee.
 Enjoy numerous family-friendly activities, pet some cute animals and taste-test tons of food.

 Some Tips for New Residents